Package org.ek9lang.compiler.support

 Contains critical general components used in the Ek9Compiler listeners.

-The SymbolFactory and AggregateFactory are the primary sources of new Symbols or additions to exiting symbols.
+The SymbolFactory and AggregateManipulator are the primary sources of new Symbols or additions to exiting symbols.
 There are also other classes like ResolveOrDefineExplicitParameterizedType that take generic types and parameters and create new parameterised types.

 So this package is mainly focussed on creation of symbols and validation (to some extent).
 There are some quite complex processes going on in here, specifically TypeSubstitution.